dam-network/dam-network.github.io/ramon-llull.md

     * Copy of the doctoral thesis and publications arising from it.
     * Two recommendation letters to be sent directly by the recommenders to the President of the Jury.

-The deadline for the first edition of the Prize is **31 of January, 2026**.
+The deadline for the second edition of the Prize is **31 of January, 2026**.
 <br />
 <br />